Imagine a senior leadership team telling their entire department to “go take a risk.”

 How Do You Teach Risk-taking?

-We immediately floated the idea of offering our Risking and Learning from Failure in Innovation course.
+We immediately floated the idea of offering our Taking a risk on innovation course.

 The course met the time criteria – it could be delivered in half a day, it scales easily to any size audience on an intact team, and it works to help individuals explore their practices and preferences for risk-taking.